Call Me Maybe

-"Call Me Maybe" is a song recorded by Canadian singer-songwriter Carly Rae Jepsen for her EP Curiosity (2012) and later appeared on her second studio album and first international album Kiss (2012).
+"Call Me Maybe" is a song by Canadian singer-songwriter Carly Rae Jepsen from her extended play Curiosity (2012) and later appeared on her second studio album and international debut album Kiss (2012).
 The song was written by Jepsen and Tavish Crowe as a folk song, but its genre was modified to pop following the production by Josh Ramsay.
-It was released as the lead single from the EP on September 20, 2011, through 604 Records.
-Jepsen was signed to Schoolboy Records, releasing her single in the United States through the label, as the first single from Kiss.
+It was released as the lead single from the EP on September 20, 2011 in Canada through 604 Records.
+In 2012, Jepsen was signed to Schoolboy Records and re-released "Call Me Maybe" worldwide through the label, as her debut international single.
 Musically, "Call Me Maybe" is a teen pop, dance-pop and bubblegum pop track that alludes to the inconvenience that love at first sight brings to a girl who hopes for a call back from a new crush.

 "Call Me Maybe" topped the Canadian Hot 100.
-Outside of Canada, "Call Me Maybe" topped the charts in Australia, the Czech Republic, Denmark, Finland, France, Hungary, Luxembourg, New Zealand, Poland, the Republic of Ireland, Slovakia, Switzerland, the United Kingdom and the United States.
+Outside of Canada, "Call Me Maybe" topped charts in over 15 countries including Australia, the Czech Republic, Denmark, Finland, France, Hungary, Luxembourg, New Zealand, Poland, Ireland, Slovakia, Switzerland, the United Kingdom and the United States.
 It peaked inside the top five of the charts in Austria, Belgium (Flanders & Wallonia), Germany, Israel, Japan, Netherlands, Norway, and Sweden.
 After peaking at the top position of the Canadian Hot 100, Jepsen became the fifth Canadian artist to do so in her home country since 2007.
 In the United States, the track reached number one on the Mainstream Top 40 chart, and is the first number one by a Canadian female artist on the Billboard Hot 100 chart since 2007's "Girlfriend" by Avril Lavigne.

 An accompanying music video was directed by Ben Knechtel.
 In it, Jepsen seeks the attention of an attractive boy next door who is revealed at the end of the story to be attracted to a male band member.
 As part of the promotion for the song, Jepsen performed the track on The Ellen DeGeneres Show, where she made her US television debut, and at the 2012 Billboard Music Awards.
-"Call Me Maybe" has been covered by several artists, including Ben Howard, Big Time Rush, Fun, Cimorelli, Lil Wayne, JPEGMafia, and Cody Simpson, and parodied by Cookie Monster and some of the news staff of NPR.
+"Call Me Maybe" has been covered by several artists, including Ben Howard, Big Time Rush, Fun, Cimorelli, JPEGMafia, and Cody Simpson, and parodied by Cookie Monster and some of the news staff of NPR.
 It was also covered on "The New Rachel", the season premiere episode of the fourth season of Glee.